Chestnut quail-thrush: Distribution and habitat

 The chestnut quail-thrush occurs in a relatively large area across the interior of Australia, covering both semi-arid and arid landscapes.
-The nominate species of Cinclosoma castanotum is found in central Queensland, extending down through western New South Wales and continuing south as far as Cobar.
-The race marginatum occurs from the far southwest corner of the Northern Territory across to Shark Bay in WA and as far south as Kalgoorlie.
-The distribution and habitats of the chestnut quail-thrush are naturally fragmented due to natural landscape breaks, such as the Eyrean Barrier, Murchison Barrier and the desert landscapes of the Yellabinna Region – landscapes that do not support mallee or heathland and thus a lack of suitable habitat.
+It inhabits central Queensland, extending down through western New South Wales and continuing south as far as Cobar.
+The distribution and habitats of the chestnut quail-thrush are naturally fragmented due to natural landscape breaks, such as those that do not support mallee or heathland and thus a lack of suitable habitat.

 The traditional habitat of the chestnut quail-thrush is scrub and low-lying vegetation, such as mulga-eucalyptus and acacias that reside on stony ground, as well as grevilleas and tea trees on rocky hillocks.
 There is a variance between the habitat preferred by the chestnut quail-thrush in NSW and those in WA, with the former occurring exclusively in mallee woodlands that feature spinifex and acacia shrubs, while the latter occupies an understorey habitat characterised by sclerophyll woodlands, acacia shrubs and heathland.
 Their relationship to fire regimes varies with the highest densities occurring between two and fifteen years, while densities have been observed to drop when fire intervals fall below two years.